starsareintherose/TNT_Script/README.md

 ## Cite

-Cite this script is mandatory, list me (Guoyi Zhang) in your Acknowledgements is recommended.
+If you use this script, you **must** cite this script and cite [TNT](https://www.lillo.org.ar/phylogeny/tnt/).
+I kindly request that you acknowledge Guoyi Zhang in your Acknowledgements.
 This script follows MIT License.

 # Further information